• Skip to primary navigation

 • It's the right thing to do.

-• Some beans are kinder than others but it's still a good thing to do.
+• Some beans are kinder than others, but it’s still a good thing to do.

 Can You Freeze Refried Beans?